 701. THE EDUCATIONAL PROGRAM OF THE CHURCH.
 This course is structured to orient the student in the field of Christian education.
 It is concerned with the steps in the educational process and the leadership necessary to the planning of an educationally sound and balanced program for all age groups.
 Emphasis is placed upon New Testament principles and their implications for contemporary Christian service.
-Prescribed, second year, spring semester, two hours.
+Group work required.
+Prescribed, second year, fall semester, two hours.
 Professor Hendricks.